rosemarychiwuzie/MAVEN-AIRLINE-PASSENGERS-SATISFACTION-ANALYSIS/README.md

 - On an evaluation of the survey done by the passengers based on the airline services, it appears that a majority of the passengers are very satisfied with the In-flight services, the Baggage handling, seat comfort,etc and Very dissatisfied majorly with the In-flight Wifi service, Online Bookings,Gate location, in that order.

 # Recommendations;
-In-flight Wifi service is the worst rated factor
+In-flight Wifi service is the worst rated